Tea culture: Vietnam

+In modern Vietnam, iced green tea (“trà đá”) is a popular and inexpensive drink served at street stalls and restaurants.
+It is commonly offered free of charge with meals.
+Tea is also an important social beverage, served to guests at home and during family gatherings.
+Regional differences exist: in the North, people prefer strong green tea (“trà mạn”), while in the South, lighter tea and iced tea are more common.

-Tea culture within Vietnam is ancient and is home to some of the oldest living tea plants.
-Before French colonization, tea was primarily produced for personal and local-market consumption.
+The tea culture within Vietnam is ancient and is home to some of the oldest living tea plants.
+Before French colonisation, tea was primarily produced for personal and local-market consumption.
 The first tea plantation was established in 1890 within the Phu Tho province and was very successful.
 During the twentieth century, Vietnam saw a surge in tea production and began exporting tea worldwide.
-As of 2015, a study conducted by the United Nations concluded that Vietnam was the world's fifth largest exporter of tea.
+As of 2015, a study conducted by the United Nations concluded that Vietnam was the world's fifth-largest exporter of tea.
 In the same year, it was estimated that 80% of the total yield was dedicated to foreign markets.

 The word in the Vietnamese language is trà ([t͡ɕaː˨˩] or [ʈaː˨˩]) or chè ([t͡ɕɛ˨˩] or [cɛ˨˩]).
 It is served unsweetened and unaccompanied by milk, cream, or lemon.

-Traditionally tea is frequently consumed as green tea (trà xanh).
-Variants of black tea (chè tàu) are also widely used although frequently scented with Jasminum sambac blossoms (chè nhài, trà lài).
+Traditionally, tea is frequently consumed as green tea (trà xanh).
+Variants of black tea (trà đen) are also widely used, although frequently scented with Jasminum sambac blossoms (chè nhài, trà lài).
 Huế is renowned for its tea scented with Nelumbo nucifera stamens (trà sen).

 In Vietnamese restaurants, including eateries overseas, a complimentary pot of tea is usually served once the meal has been ordered, with refills free of charge.